godotengine/godot-docs/tutorials/3d/using_transforms.rst

 .. tabs::
  .. code-tab:: gdscript GDScript

-    # On CharacterBody3D
+    # On CharacterBody3D.

-    # Keep in mind that -X is left
+    # Keep in mind that -X is left.
     if Input.is_action_pressed("strafe_left"):
-        velocity = -transform.basis.x * MOVE_SPEED)
+        velocity = -transform.basis.x * MOVE_SPEED

     move_and_slide()

  .. code-tab:: csharp

-    # On CharacterBody3D
+    // On CharacterBody3D.

-    // Keep in mind that -X is left if (Input.IsActionPressed("strafe_left"))
+    // Keep in mind that -X is left. if (Input.IsActionPressed("strafe_left"))
     {
         Velocity = -Transform.Basis.X * MoveSpeed;